What Title Fees Will You Pay At Your Closing?

 Like lender’s title insurance above, the owner’s title insurance protects the owner from any claims or liens on the title that the title company missed up to the purchase price of the property.

-If you buy a house and 2 years later a relative of the previous owner shows up with a deed that says the home was his, owner’s title insurance will protect you.
+If you buy a house and 2 years later a relative of the previous owner shows up with a deed that says the home was theirs, owner’s title insurance will protect you.
 Otherwise, you would lose the entire house and still owe on the mortgage.

 Unlike lender’s title insurance, owner’s title insurance is not required, though it is recommended.
 It’s extra security at a much smaller price than if an unknown claim shows up on your title down the line.
+Unlike a lender’s title insurance policy, this remains in force for as long as you own your home.

 If you hire a real estate attorney (as is required in many states), you will have to pay attorney fees.
 These fees cover the cost for the attorney to review the paperwork, including the property’s title.